costincarmen/market-prediction/README.md

 The application is built with a modular structure, incorporating Python for backend data processing, HTML for the user interface, and CSS for styling.
 It serves as a foundation for further enhancements and real-world implementations in financial forecasting, stock analysis, and business trend predictions.

-Additionally, this project serves as an educational resource for learning version control workflows using Git and GitHub, showcasing tasks such as creating branches, merging changes, and collaborating effectively.